Anne Whateley: Evidence

 The Whateley note is discussed in Sidney Lee's 1898 book A Life of William Shakespeare.
 Lee argues that the "William Shakespeare" who is engaged to Whateley is probably a different person from the playwright, as there were "numerous William Shakespeares, who abounded in the diocese of Worcester".
 In 1905 Joseph William Gray in Shakespeare's Marriage gave a detailed argument for clerical error due to the existence of lawsuits involving Whateleys that were being written up by the same scribe.
-However, in 1909 Frank Harris in his book The Man Shakespeare ignored Gray's argument and dismissed Lee's suggestion that there were two William Shakespeares as wildly implausible.
+However, Frank Harris's 1909 book, The Man Shakespeare, ignored Gray's argument and dismissed Lee's suggestion that there were two William Shakespeares as wildly implausible.
 He insisted that these documents are evidence that Shakespeare was involved with two separate women.
 He intended to marry Anne Whateley, but, when this became known, he was immediately forced by Anne Hathaway's family to marry their relative, since he had already made her pregnant.
 Harris believed that Shakespeare despised his wife, and that his forced marriage was the spur to his creative work:

 If Shakespeare had married Anne Whately he might never have gone to London or written a play.
 Shakespeare's hatred of his wife and his regret for having married her were alike foolish.
 Our brains are seldom the wisest part of us.
 It was well that he made love to Anne Hathaway; well, too, that he was forced to marry her; well, finally, that he should desert her.
 I am sorry he treated her badly and left her unsupplied with money; that was needlessly cruel; but it is just the kindliest men who have these extraordinary lapses; Shakespeare's loathing for his wife was measureless.